crytic/building-secure-contracts/program-analysis/echidna/filtering-functions.md

 ## Introduction

-In this short tutorial, we are going to show how to tell Echidna to call certain functions from a contract or avoid others.
+In this short tutorial, we are going to show how to tell Echidna to only call certain functions from a contract or, alternativelly, to avoid callling some functions.
 Let's suppose we have a contract like this one:

 ```solidity